software-rebels/mcgill-thesis/README.md

 ### How do I make the text justified instead of ragged right?
 Remove or comment out the line `\RaggedRight` from the .cls file.

+## Acknowledgement
+This template is created based on Dissertate (https://github.com/suchow/Dissertate).